treydock/puppet-zfsonlinux/README.md

     lrwxrwxrwx 1 root root 10 Aug 16 20:13 d03-part1 -> ../../sdc1
     lrwxrwxrwx 1 root root 10 Aug 16 20:13 d03-part9 -> ../../sdc9

-### Class: zfsonlinux::arcstat

-This class manages the packages necessary to use the **arcstat.pl** script.

-This class is included by default when the **zfsonlinux::monitor** class is defined.

-Currently the RPMs are pulled from a non-official source.
-See [Additional Information](#additional-information).

 ## Development